StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 #### Allow a user to add or edit event handlers

-Provide a subject with system permission to add new event handlers and edit existing event handlers:
+Provide a subject with the system permission to add new event handlers and edit existing event handlers:

 ```text
 sts permission grant [subject-handle] manage-event-handlers system